-JPR SKILL ratus Driver/Operator Skill Sheets - Phase 1 PERFORMANCE TASK C O D E DATE EVALUATOR NAME BDO 1 13 Daily Brush Apparatus Pump Check Given a fire department auxiliary apparatus determine the operational status of the pump and stored water system on the apparatus.
-Check water tank for level and leaks in system.
-Check foam tank for level and leaks in system (if applicable).
-Exercise all pump valves.
-Check and clean intake strainers.
-Check pump gearbox for proper oil level and traces of water.
-(If applicable) Start apparatus and place apparatus in pump gear.
-(If applicable) Operate the pump primer with all pump valves closed.
-(If applicable) Operate the transfer valve while pumping from booster tank or other water source (if applicable).
-Check pump shaft for excessive leaks.
-Operate the pump pressure control device(s).
-(Intake and discharge if applicable).
-M BDO 14 (NFPA 1002, 2017 Edition, 8.1.1) Describe the limitations and hazards of operating a fire М 1 BDO 1 15 department brush apparatus during non-emergency response.
-Describe the limitations and hazards of operating a fire department brush apparatus during emergency response. М BDO 1 16 Brush Truck Road Test Given a fire department brush apparatus, and a predetermined route on a public way that incorporates the following maneuvers and features, operate the vehicle so that all applicable state and local laws and departmental rules and regulations are followed: (NFPA 1002, 2017 Edition, 4.3.1, 4.3.6, 6.1.3, 7.2.1) Four left turns and four right turns A straight section of urban business street or a two-lane rural road at least 1 mile in length.
+Basic Арраі ratus Driver/Operator Skill Sheets - Part 2 JPR SKILL PERFORMANCE TASK C O D E DATE EVALUATOR NAME BDO 2 8 Describe the limitations and hazards of operating a fire department brush apparatus during non-emergency response. Μ BDO 2 9 Describe the limitations and hazards of operating a fire department brush apparatus during emergency response. Μ BDO 2 10 Brush Truck Road Test Given a fire department brush apparatus, and a predetermined route on a public way that incorporates the following maneuvers and features, operate the vehicle so that all applicable state and local laws and departmental rules and regulations are followed: (NFPA 1002, 2017 Edition, 4.3.1, 4.3.6, 6.1.3, 7.2.1) Four left turns and four right turns A straight section of urban business street or a two-lane rural road at least 1 mile in length.
 One through-intersection and two intersections where a stop has to be made.
-One railroad crossing One curve, either left or right A section of limited-access highway that includes a conventional ramp entrance and exit and a section of road long enough to allow two lane changes.
+One curve, either left or right A section of limited-access highway that includes a conventional ramp entrance and exit and a section of road long enough to allow two lane changes.
 A downgrade steep enough and long enough to require down-shifting and braking.
-An upgrade steep enough and long enough to require gear changing to maintain speed One underpass or a low clearance or bridge. М
+An upgrade steep enough and long enough to require gear changing to maintain speed One underpass or a low clearance or bridge.
+M